This post may contain affiliate links.

 Select ‘Start Mission’.

 The first mission is a short quiz, called a mastery challenge, to see how much of the selected grade level math is already mastered.
 Khan Academy wants to be sure your child is working at the correct level.
+The correct level won’t be too hard or too easy.

 For every question they have the option to: